-- Register with the DPH either before their EHR reporting period starts or within 60 days of their EHR reporting period starting. - Respond within 30 calendar days to requests by DPH for action on two separate occasions.
+- Register with DPH within 60 days of the start of their EHR reporting period. - Respond within 30 calendar days to requests by DPH for action on two separate occasions.

 Communications

 The DPH will send all communications, including acknowledgements of successful registration and successful ongoing submission, via e-mail to Eligible Professionals or their representatives.
 Each DPH program has its own e-mail address, which is listed on the Public Health Meaningful Use Web site.